ryszardtuora/coreferee/README.md

 The inputs to each of the five networks consist of:

 1) A **feature map** for each member of the pair.
-As the first step in training, Coreferee goes through the entire training corpus and notes all the relevant morphological and syntactic information that relevant tokens, their syntactic head tokens and their syntactic children can have.
+As the first step in training, coreferencer goes through the entire training corpus and notes all the relevant morphological and syntactic information that relevant tokens, their syntactic head tokens and their syntactic children can have.
 This information is stored with the neural ensemble for each model as a **feature table**.
 The feature map for a given token (or list of tokens) is a oneshot representation with respect to the feature table.

 2) A **position map** for each member of the pair capturing such information as its position within its sentence and its depth within the dependency tree generated for its sentence.